zifeng175mo/dynamo/CONTRIBUTING.md

 follow a more collaborative path described in the following points.
-Before submitting a large PR that adds a major enhancement or extension, be sure to submit a GitHub issue that describes the proposed change so that the Triton team can provide feedback.
+Before submitting a large PR that adds a major enhancement or extension, be sure to submit a GitHub issue that describes the proposed change so that the Dynamo team can provide feedback.

 - As part of the GitHub issue discussion, a design for your change will be agreed upon.
-An up-front design discussion is required to ensure that your enhancement is done in a manner that is consistent with Triton Distributed's overall architecture.
+An up-front design discussion is required to ensure that your enhancement is done in a manner that is consistent with Dynamo's overall architecture.

-- The Triton Distributed project is spread across multiple GitHub Repositories.
+- The Dynamo project is spread across multiple GitHub Repositories.
-  The Triton team will provide guidance about how and where your enhancement should be implemented.
+  The Dynamo team will provide guidance about how and where your enhancement should be implemented.

-- Testing is a critical part of any Triton enhancement.
+- Testing is a critical part of any Dynamo enhancement.
 You should plan on spending significant time on creating tests for your change.
-The Triton team will help you to design your testing so that it is compatible with existing testing infrastructure.
+The Dynamo team will help you to design your testing so that it is compatible with existing testing infrastructure.